line-git/line/README.md

     ]

-To use the **LINE** implementation of the AMFlow method (only real-valued kinematics), there is no need to specify a starting point, while the options `exit sing: -1` and `gen-bound 1` must be used:
+To use the **LINE** implementation of the AMFlow method (only real-valued kinematics, up to two loops), there is no need to specify a starting point, while the options `exit sing: -1` and `gen-bound: 1` must be used:

     work-dir: 1L-triangle-full
     loops: 1